tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/automate-your-workflow/stata-error-handling-make.md

 ---
-title: "Make Stata Crash when encountering Errors"
+title: "Integrating Stata in Automated Workflows"
 description: "Learn how to use R to check for errors and the completion of Stata code in batch mode or in a Makefile."
 keywords: "exception, handling, stata, R, make, error"
 #date: 2021-03-19